 - Acknowledged skills in the organization and presentation of written or oral communications, as documented in the letters of support and the nominee's curriculum vitae

-The Mary McMillan Lecture Award recipient is required to deliver a lecture at a general session during the NEXT Conference and Exposition.
+The Mary McMillan Lecture Award recipient is required to deliver a lecture at a general session during an APTA national event.
 The lecture should not be more than 45 minutes in length and as each learning event offered by APTA meets high standards of quality, the lecturer is required to submit to APTA a lecture description, measurable learning objectives, a bibliography of reference materials (at least five references no older than ten years), and a brief biography.
 The title of the lecture if the recipient chooses to have a title in addition to the standard title (e.g. The 47th Mary McMillan Lecture) will be left to the discretion of the recipient.
 The content of the lecture should be related to the contributions that the recipient has made to the profession of physical therapy.
 A written copy of the lecture will be submitted for publication in Physical Therapy (PTJ).
 The recipient may request editorial assistance from association staff for preparation of the lecture, as well as for publication of the lecture.

 What Recipients Receive

 The Mary McMillan Lecture Award recipient will be presented with a commemorative medallion, lapel pin, and a framed certificate of recognition by APTA's president at the time of the lecture.
 The recipient also receives an honorarium of $4,000; a $600 stipend for a post-lecture celebration; reimbursement of up to 3 days of travel expenses incurred by the recipient in conjunction with travel for the purpose of delivering the lecture; and complimentary registration to an APTA national event where the recipient presents his/her lecture.

 During the online process, the following documents will be required for upload: